QueNerguy/WikiQuedia/content/WikiQuedia/Mechanical Engineering/6 - Full Notes/Semester 1/Calculus I/Integration and Techniques.md

 5. (natural logarithm)$$\int_{}^{}\ln\left(x\right)\,\mathrm{d}x=x\ln\left|x\right|-x$$

 > [!warning] Look out!
 > These solutions are the solutions to the general form, but they are missing a possible $C$ value.
-When differentiating a value, like $5$, it disappears.
-Therefore we have to assume there could be a value $C$ on top of $F(x)$ after integration.
+When _differentiating_ a value, like $5$, it disappears.
+Therefore we have to assume there could be a value $C$ appearing with $F(x)$ after doing the reverse operation, integration.

 See also: [RoT differentiation](Differentiation%20and%20Techniques.md#Rules%20of%20Thumb), [General RoT](quick%20math%20equations.md).